Richardinho/react-hero-app-with-routing/intro.md

 React and Angular are perhaps the two most popular UI frameworks for building Single Page Applications.
 SPAs are challenging to build because they are comprised of a lot of complex parts, e.g., routing, templates, data-binding, dependency injection, animations, communicating with a server etc.
 Both Angular and React (and its eco-system) provide facilities for building these parts.
-As one would expect, much digital ink is expended comparing and contrasting Angular and React, and I intend to add expend some more!
+As one would expect, much digital ink is expended comparing and contrasting Angular and React, and I intend to expend some more!

 It's always important that a comparison be a fair one, and that one is not making the mistake of, as they often say, comparing apples and oranges.